LeoTeam/docs/01-introduction/02-philosophy.md

 * No monkey-patching of the core language and standard lib
 * Separation of concerns for Model/View/Controller (MVC) layers

-It suggests best practices, but it leaves all the freedom to you, as a developer, to build your own architecture, and use your own objects.
+It suggests best practices, but leaves all the freedom to you, as a developer, to build your own architecture, and use your own objects.

 Lotus is made of standalone frameworks (controllers, views, etc..).
 Each one is shipped as an **independent** gem.